smsdigital/styleguide-tokens/README.md

 ```

 ## Importing
-To import all variables to your project you can use this syntax:
+To import all tokens to your project you can use this syntax:
 ```js
 // SCSS (consider using '@use' instead of '@import' though)
 @import '@smsdigital/styleguide-tokens/tokens.scss';